Losing jobs to an AI is not the real problem…

 If you provide better new opportunities, meaningful jobs or tasks to do, naturally people would be inclined to switch to those new things and then they would prefer to let go of menial automatable jobs.
 Don’t you think so?

 Most likely, we already have something in mind as to what someone will do when their job is automated.
 Businesses that implement automation solutions already understand this substitution; however, change communication is perhaps still a weaker link that needs to be strengthened.

 Before thinking of a solution that has the potential to make specific jobs redundant, create several alternatives to cope up with it.
 This not only helps in solving the problem with wisdom but will also help in dealing with imminent change resistance.

 Don’t just take something from them, give them an alternative, and they will appreciate it!

 What’s more, I have seen, through several change initiatives, when you take people on the journey and involve them in decision making that affects them in some way — people appreciate it.
 Despite knowing that the outcomes would affect their jobs or anything else, they feel supported and remain supportive.
 Of course, being genuinely concerned goes without saying.

 Take people on the journey and involve them in decision making that affects them.
 It is not only humane, but also a prudent behaviour.

 Any technological advances, be it AI, RPA, or software automation — does not necessarily replace jobs.
-They may automate tasks or series of tasks or may transform a job significantly, but fully automating a job — that is a totally different ball game and quite difficult to imagine that any technology would be able to do that…not just yet!
+They may automate tasks or series of tasks or may transform a job significantly, but fully automating a job — that is a different ball game and quite challenging to imagine that any technology would be able to do that…not just yet!